 As of December 31, 2016, the Company has issued five loans with original mortgage balances of \$3,625,000 and received loan origination fees of \$28,750.
 Mortgage notes receivable are reported at their outstanding principal balances net of any unamortized origination fees.
 As of December 31, 2016, the Company had \$3,598,641 of net mortgage notes receivable.
 Origination fees received are deferred and recognized as adjustments to mortgage interest income over the lives of the related mortgage notes.
 The outstanding mortgage notes receivable require monthly interest only payments with rates ranging from 4.00% to 5.00%.
-The principal balance on the loans is due upon the maturity of each of the mortgage notes receivable are collateralized by real estate and improvements thereon.
+The principal balance on the loans is due upon the maturity of each of the mortgage notes receivable which expire at various dates through 2021.
+At December 31, 2016, mortgages receivable are collateralized by real estate and improvements thereon.
 Prepayments are allowed.
 Mortgage interest income earned, including amortized origination fees, during the year ended December 31, 2016 totaled \$77,065.